zagui440s/personalCP/week-08/day5/no-class.md

-# NO CLASS: Study Break
+# NO CLASS: Thanksgiving Break